 - Wrongful death damages if the accident resulted in a fatality.

 Short answer: New Jersey law requires that you maintain underinsured and uninsured motorist benefits.
-Therefore, when the other driver does not have insurance, in most circumstances, you will look to your own insurance company to pay.
+Therefore, when the other driver does not have insurance, you will look to your own insurance company to pay in most circumstances.

 Who pays for my medical bills if I was not at fault?

 New Jersey is what is known as a no-fault car insurance state.
 This means that under New Jersey law, individuals injured in a car accident typically look to their policy to pay for their medical bills, regardless of fault.
 This insurance is known as Personal Injury Protection (often referred to as “PIP” coverage).

 New Jersey law requires owners of a registered New Jersey automobiles to carry PIP insurance.
 Failure to maintain PIP insurance can result in your claim for injuries being wholly barred.
 New Jersey law further prescribes a mandatory minimum of $15,000 in PIP insurance, but in certain circumstances may allow for lower coverage.
 Depending on the injuries involved, the $15,000 in coverage may not last long.
 Consequently, it is often prudent to obtain full PIP coverage ($250,000) prior to the involvement in a motor vehicle accident.

 While you typically will look to your insurance policy, this is a much more complex area, with numerous situations dictating who is ultimately responsible for paying your medical bills.
 To learn more, please see our post on PIP benefits.

 Short answer: New Jersey is a no-fault state, and in most situations, your car insurance is responsible for paying your medical bills through Personal Injury Protection (“PIP” coverage).